regras/NTT-based-polynomial-multiplier-FPGA/Multiplier_NTT_Based/Hardware_Multiplier/README.md

 ### 1. Using the Full Polynomial Multiplier
 If you utilize the complete multiplier accelerator, please cite **both** works below (Ronald G. F. Silva & Marco A. Henriques **AND** Mert et al.):

-> **RONALD G. F. SILVA & MARCO A. HENRIQUES**
+> **Silva, Ronald G. F. (Student), and Marco A. Henriques (Advisor). **
-> *"Implementation and Analysis of a Polynomial Product Accelerator on FPGA Based on the Number Theoretic Transform (NTT)"*
+> *“Implementation and Analysis of a Polynomial Product Accelerator on FPGA Based on the Number Theoretic Transform (NTT).”
+Undergraduate Thesis in Electrical Engineering, School of Electrical and Computer Engineering, Universidade de Campinas,*
+Dec.
+2025.
+Video presentation available at https://www.youtube.com/watch?v=VEMBBc5qJ9c

 And:

 > **A. C. Mert, E. Karabulut, E. Ozturk, E. Savas and A. Aysu**
-> *"An Extensive Study of Flexible Design Methods for the Number Theoretic Transform"*
+> *"An Extensive Study of Flexible Design Methods for the Number Theoretic Transform" IEEE Transactions on Computers,* vol. 71, 2022, 2829--2843, 11.

 ### 2. Using Only the NTT/INTT Modules
 If you utilize only the baseline NTT/INTT modules, please cite only the original work: